soal/handymap/README.md

 # handmap
-Geo service for visualizong hystory events and proccess
+Geo service for visualize hystory events and processes